Best Kitchen Scales 2026: The Top $50 OXO Pick

 Does the pull-out display work with sheet pans?
 Yes - extends far enough to clear even large sheet pans and mixing bowls.
 That’s the whole design point.

 Why not just buy the cheapest digital scale?
-Budget scales ($10-15) fail within 6-12 months consistently.
+Budget scales (approximately $10-15) fail within 6-12 months consistently.
 The replacement cycle makes them more expensive long-term than buying quality once.

 What about Greater Goods scales with nutrition tracking?
 Recalled in January 2025 for battery safety issues (349,500 units).
 Avoid until the safety concerns are resolved.